-This menu allows you to specify the filter sets that you wish to apply to the Ethernet traffic.
+This menu allows you to select your Ethernet interface, either 10BaseT or AUI for the Prestige 100 (only 10BaseT for the Prestige 100IH, so this field does not appear) and specify the filter sets that you wish to apply to the Ethernet traffic.
 You seldom need to filter Ethernet traffic, however, the filter sets may be useful to block certain packets, reduce traffic and prevent security breaches.